Alwinhemesh/git1/readme.md

 # this is to check the merge comment is working is created new branch 'bug'

 # this is testing to check the push is working
+# git resloving conflixt this line came from bug1